skip to content

 The faculty’s research culture is focused around a range of senior seminars, which meet regularly during term time.
 Here, academics from Cambridge and elsewhere read and discuss papers.
 There are nine senior seminars, covering the six subject areas listed above, plus Hebrew, Jewish and Early Christian Studies, Patristics and World Christianity.

 Alongside these seminars there is also a wide range of informal reading groups.
 A list of reading groups can be found under the 'Research' section of the main menu.
 The faculty also has a number of endowed lectures which see leading academics visiting the faculty.
-Again a list of endowed lectures can be found in the Research pages.

 The University has exceptional research collections.
 The nearby University Library (UL) has more than eight million print items and numerous unique archives.
 The colleges each have their own collections and archives, often housing manuscripts of national and international importance.
 The library of Tyndale House contains a collection of relating to contemporary Biblical Studies of international renown.